illinois-cs241/assignment-docs/finding_filesystems.md

 ### `get_inode`

-This function takes a string name like `/path/to/file` and returns the inode corresponding to the file at end of that path. `get_inode` returns NULL when the intended file does not exist or the file is invalid.
+This function takes a string name like `/path/to/file` and returns the inode corresponding to the file at the end of that path. `get_inode` returns NULL when the intended file does not exist or the file is invalid.

 ### `is_file` / `is_directory`